Gazans flee wrecked homes still proud of rocket crews

 Some warnings have been heard and heeded, however.
 As much as Hamas and its officials are part of Gaza society, local people tend to know when a party member or VIP lives in the area, and the wary among them move out.

-"We knew one of our neighbours was a Hamas member, so we were obviously worried when the fighting started," said a driver in Gaza city who called himself Abu Mohammed, but declined to give his full name in case residents identified him.
+"We knew one of our neighbors was a Hamas member, so we were obviously worried when the fighting started," said a driver in Gaza city who called himself Abu Mohammed, but declined to give his full name in case residents identified him.

 "My wife picked up the phone a couple days ago and a (Israeli) recording told us to stay away from Hamas members for our own safety.
 That's when I said we'd better leave," he said.